-Prior to Beginning Market Research Identify the purpose of the market research
+Prior to Beginning Market Research Identify the purpose of the market research:

-- Identify a minimum of three (3) goals - Identify the State's buying policy (bidding thresholds) - Identify the role of research within the acquisition period - Include potential suppliers, advertise on SPB website, newspapers (other periodicals) - Conduct spend analysis - Identify how your goals align to market research cycle - Identify how the market research applies to your agency/project
+- Identify a minimum of three (3) goals - Identify the State's buying policy (bidding thresholds) - Identify the role of research within the acquisition period - Include potential bidders/suppliers and advertise on SPB website.
+An agency can elect to advertise in a newspapers or other periodicals, but it is not required. - Conduct spend analysis - Identify how your goals align to market research cycle - Identify how the market research applies to your agency/project

-Five resources or actions necessary to complete your market research plan
+Five resources or actions necessary to complete your market research plan:

-- Understanding the Department's goals - Subject Matter Experts, possibly a consultant to review current processes and structure with recommendations on changes necessary for the department to be successful
+• Understanding the Department's goals

-- Conduct a risk analysis to determine implications if your agency decides not to do the project - Financial Analysis to determine availability of funds - Determining limitations within the agency or supplier market
+- Subject Matter Experts, possibly a consultant to review current processes and structure with recommendations on changes necessary for the department to be successful - Conduct a risk analysis to determine implications if your agency decides not to do the project - Financial Analysis to determine availability of funds - Determining limitations within the agency or supplier market